gneissone/connect-unavco-elasticsearch/README.md

 # connect-unavco-elasticsearch
 Faceted Search using ElasticSearch for [Connect UNAVCO](http://connect.unavco.org), based on [dco-elasticsearch](https://github.com/tetherless-world/dco-elasticsearch)

+** NOTE!!!
+This experiment to support Elasticsearch 5 is still in progress.
+Not much will work here, yet.
+A lot has changed in Elasticsearch from version 1.x, so changes will need to be made to the configuration and mapping files, as well as significant changes to the facetview2 interface. **

 ## Overview

-The DCO faceted search browsers are powered by [FacetView2](https://github.com/tetherless-world/facetview2) - a pure javascript frontend for ElasticSearch search indices that let you easily embed a faceted browse front end into any web page.
+The faceted search browsers are powered by [FacetView2](https://github.com/tetherless-world/facetview2) - a pure javascript frontend for ElasticSearch search indices that let you easily embed a faceted browse front end into any web page.

 To configure a working faceted browser you need:
 1. A running instance of ElasticSearch with a populated index